anupsv/eth-kms-signer-go/README.md

 ```

 Parameters:
-- kmsClient: An implementation of the KMSClient interface.
+- `kmsClient`: An implementation of the KMSClient interface.
-- ID: The identifier of the AWS KMS key to use.
+- `ID`: The identifier of the AWS KMS key to use.

 Returns:
-- *KMSEthereumSigner: A new instance of the signer.
+- `*KMSEthereumSigner`: A new instance of the signer.
-- or: An error if initialization fails.
+- `error`: An error if initialization fails.

 ```go
 SignMessage